How it works Features Pricing Desk API Log in Start free

 4. Results are made available via GET /api/v1/jobs/{job_id} polling or delivered to the integrator's webhook endpoint if webhook_url was supplied.
 Webhook delivery is attempted up to 4 times (initial attempt plus 3 retries with 5s, 30s, and 120s backoff).

 5. Results expire 72 hours after submission.
-Expired records are inaccessible via the API and are periodically purged.
+Expired records are inaccessible via the API and are purged on a regular operations schedule.

 Embeddings are not generated on the API path.
 The candidates database is not written to.
 The CV text exists only in memory during scoring and in the request and response payloads.